 A3N2M: Approximation, Applications, and Analysis of Nonlocal, Nonlinear Models

-UPDATE: New Dates for the Barrett Lectures
+UPDATE: New Dates and format for the Barrett Lectures

 - Vassili Kolokoltsov (Department of Statistics, University of Warwick)

 - Ricardo H. Nochetto (Department of Mathematics, University of Maryland)

 - Luis Silvestre (Department of Mathematics, University of Chicago)

 - Mark Allen (Department of Mathematics, Brigham Young University)

 - Mark Ainsworth (Division of Applied Mathematics, Brown University)

 - Marta D’Elia (SANDIA National Laboratories)